muraturkgeldi/QRStock/README.md

 # QRStock

+NextJS
-This is a NextJS starter in Firebase Studio.
+starter in
+Firebase
+Studio.

+To get
+started, take
-To get started, take a look at src/app/page.tsx.
+a look at src/
+app/page.tsx.

 # QRStock
 # QRStock